Black Poop In Babies: Is It Normal, Causes And When To worry

 4. Dark green poop

-While green baby stool is normal and often common in breast milk-fed babies, watery green poop can cause worry.
-Green watery baby poop is common with diarrhea and needs to be treated immediately (9).
+Any shade of the brown or green baby stool is considered normal and often common in breast milk-fed babies (4).
+A watery and greenish poop in infants, on the other hand, is a cause for worry.
+Green watery baby poop is common with diarrhea and needs to be treated immediately (10).

 5. Orange poop